Laravel Breeze with Inertia, React, Eslint, Prettier, Pint and Husky

 Laravel Pest is a testing library for Laravel that makes it easy to write and run tests.
 It is based on the popular PHPUnit testing library and provides a number of useful features specific to Laravel.

-In order to have everything formatted nicely, we will need to install a bunch of npm packages that will make sure we have a consistent codebase.
+To have everything formatted nicely, we will need to install a few npm packages that will make sure we have a consistent codebase.

 npm i -D eslint eslint-config-prettier eslint-plugin-prettier eslint-plugin-react eslint-plugin-react-hooks husky lint-staged prettier pretty-quick